tvtt2k/-Simple-Chat-with-TCP/README.md

 # -Simple-Chat-with-TCP

 Introduction
-Developed by Thiru Venkat Taral, this project implements a simple chat application using TCP/IP networking protocols with Python.
+This project implements a simple chat application using TCP/IP networking protocols with Python.
 It focuses on demonstrating real-time communication between a server and multiple clients, emphasizing the principles of socket programming and multithreading.

 Project Description
 The project consists of two main components: